yuchengs/StaticBTESolver/docs/installation.md

 # Installation

-The library use C++17 features, so you should use a compiler supporting that.
+The library uses C++17 features, so you should use a compiler supporting that.
 Also, the minimum required version for `cmake` is 3.17.

 Clone this repository: